ChanR19/Research-Project/README.md

 4. Right click on the project file (should be what you named it, already highlighted, and on top of External Libraries) and make a new a new Python File (New>Python File)
 6. Copy and paste in the code from https://github.com/ChanR19/Research-Project/blob/master/Steps%201%20and%202
 7. Go to File>Settings>Project:(what you named it)>Project Interpreter and click on the green + button on the top right corner.
-8. Type in "wget" and click on Install Package on the bottom left corner
+8. Type in "wget" and click on Install Package on the bottom left corner.
+Repeat with "requests".

 9. To run the program, click on Run>Run (ontop of Debug)>What you named the Python File
 10. Follow the instructions from the program